Written by Donald E. Sheppard|

 DeSoto's isolation of his army above the Tennessee River (satellite photo at left) precluded any thought of their escape back to his ships at Mobile Bay.
 The Tennessee River flows west then north from there, into what DeSoto was looking for: the ocean on the north shore of this "Island of Florida."
 Isolation of his army near the center of this island would encourage them to march north at springtime.
 None of his men attempted escape during their four month wintering in Southern Tennessee.
 The ships would be back in Cuba by then.

 Historians have failed to track DeSoto to and across the Tennessee River.
 They supposed that DeSoto crossed the Tombigbee River to westward then wintered in today's Mississippi.
 The Upper Tombigbee River may have been large at that time, almost like a lake, but it does not have the high bluffs or strong currents described there by Inca.
-Besides, DeSoto wanted to move well north to isolate his men from his ships; the Tombigbee flows into Mobile Bay where the ships were waiting for them.
-Had DeSoto needed only food and shelter that winter he would have halted his army along the south flowing Black Warrior or Sipsey Rivers, given that plentiful accomodations were reported at those places.
-DeSoto chose to move his army across the Tennessee River, isolating them from escape, deep inside North America that winter.
+Besides, DeSoto wanted to move his army well north to isolate them from his ships at Mobile Bay, which the Tombigbee River flows into.
+Had DeSoto needed only food and shelter that winter he would have halted his army along the south flowing Black Warrior or Sipsey Rivers, given that plentiful foods and quarters were reported at those places.